 |Price of Commodity (in Rs)||Quantity Supplied (in Units)|

 As shown in the above schedule, the quantity supplied of Commodity’X’ increases with an increase in price.
-The seller can sell 5 units at price Rs.30.
+The seller can sell 5 units at the price of Rs.30.
 When the price increases to Rs 40, the seller increases the supply to 10 units.
 Similarly, as the price rises, the quantity supplied increases keeping other factors constant.

 It is a tabular statement showing different quantities of a commodity that all sellers are offering to consumers at different prices in the market during a given period of time.